UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/SplashScreens/SplashScreens.md

   - `exitAnim`: A resource ID of the animation resource to use for the outgoing activity.
 Use 0 for no animation.

-  - `OVERRIDE_TRANSITION_OPEN/CLOSE`:  starting/entering or finising/closing
+  - `OVERRIDE_TRANSITION_OPEN/CLOSE`:  starting/entering or finishing/closing

 Both functions are used to customise the animation for the activity transition with this activity.
-This can be called at any time while the activity still alive.
+This can be called at any time while the activity is still alive.

 </div>